 Depreciation methods, useful lives and residual values are reviewed at each financial year- end and adjusted if appropriate.
+The assessment of the useful life during the year, has no significant impact on the financial statements.

 Capital work-in-progress are assets under construction which take substantial period of time before being ready for their intended use.
 These are recorded at the cost incurred to date less any impairment loss and no depreciation is charged on these amounts.
 Depreciation commences when the assets are ready for their intended use.